Mendon, MA. – August 14, 1931

 The aircraft they would be flying in was a new bi-plane.

-The plane took off, but when it reached an altitude of about 750 feet it suddenly fell to the ground and crashed.
-The pilot and two passengers were transported to Milford Hospital with serious injuries.
+The pilot and both passengers were transported to Milford Hospital with serious injuries.
 Within hours both women succumbed to their injuries.
+The pilot, although seriously injured, was expected to survive.

 Sources: